Sweco-Belgium/BIM2SE/README.md

 We stumbled upon the following issues:
 - Open Cascade is made to work with *BRep* data - you can read more about the difference with *meshes* [here](https://www.shapediver.com/blog/shapediver-basics-meshes-vs-b-reps-explained)
 - By converting the *meshes* back to *BRep's*, the process is extremely slow.
-It takes an hour to convert the data.
+It takes a very long time to convert the data.

 ## OUTPUT